vlang/v/doc/docs.md

 Always run vfmt before pushing your code.

-## writing_documentation
+## Writing Documentation

 The way it works is very similar to Go.
 It's very simple: there's no need to write documentation for your code, vdoc will generate it from the source code.

 Documentation for each function/type/const must be placed right before the declaration: